Khizarkk7/QA-Agent/README.md

 Console will display results for each page

-Screenshots and QA report saved in artifacts/ folder
+Screenshots and QA report will be saved in the artifacts/ folder

 AI-based summarization will be generated if OPENAI_API_KEY is provided

+Screenshot Placeholder:

+[Insert screenshot of console test output here]

-🔹 How It Works
+How It Works

-Scenario Loader: Reads JSON test scenarios.
+Scenario Loader: Reads JSON test scenarios

-Playwright Test Runner: Opens browser, navigates pages, performs checks, captures console logs and errors.
+Playwright Test Runner: Opens browser, navigates pages, performs checks, captures console logs and errors

-Reporter: Summarizes results in console and/or AI-generated report.
+Reporter: Summarizes results in console and/or AI-generated report

-Artifacts: Screenshots and reports saved for debugging and tracking.
+Artifacts: Screenshots and reports saved for debugging and tracking

+Screenshot Placeholder:

+[Insert diagram or screenshot showing workflow here]

-🔹 Contributing
+Contributing

 This project is open source.
-We welcome contributions to improve QA checks, reporting, and support for additional frameworks.
+Contributions are welcome to improve QA checks, reporting, and support for additional frameworks.

 How to contribute:

-Fork the repo
+Fork the repository

 Create a new branch: git checkout -b feature/new-check

-Make your changes / improvements
+Make your changes or improvements

 Commit changes: git commit -m "Add new check for login page"